unerrored/whoami/pages/posts/index.md

 ---
-title: Blog - Doctor Wu
+title: Small blogs and tutorials
-description: Blog land, I will post here about my thoughts and experiences.
+description: This will be more about tutorials than blogs.
 display: ''
 decorator: true
 ---